Opinion | Trump’s America was too similar to the Egypt I left. Now I can breathe.

 This is where we are today, after four years of the Trump presidency.

 I came to the United States in the fall of 2016.
 By then, the military regime in Egypt had destroyed all the positive energy the Tahrir uprising had created.
 It wasn’t only the harshness of the repression — the killing of hundreds and jailing of tens of thousands.
 The regime had flooded the public space with conspiracy theories, manufactured news, suspicion, despair and hatred that created a state of collective hysteria.
 As everyone was discredited, the regime became the only source of “truths.”
-In this toxic climate, there was practically no point in writing or speaking publicly, so when Dartmouth University invited me to teach, I didn’t hesitate.
+In this toxic climate, there was practically no point in writing or speaking publicly, so when Dartmouth College invited me to teach, I didn’t hesitate.

 My sentiments toward the United States have always been mixed.
 I have serious misgivings over U.S. policies.
 As a former diplomat, I was all too familiar with America’s imperial posture.
 Its path in the Middle East is tainted with blood, exploitation and corruption.
 As a liberal, I was also aware of the United States’ social ills, illustrated in books such as “Beloved,” “The Grapes of Wrath,” “American Pastoral” and “The New Jim Crow.”
 The flaws of U.S. democracy are commonplace — the marriage between money and politics, the systemic racism, elitism and inequality, as well as the devastating impact of its economic model on the global environment.